Common Reasons Your Child or Teen May Be Experiencing Chest Pain

-Brandon Harden, MD, Pediatric Cardiologist at Children's Healthcare of Atlanta, explains symptoms of heart-related chest pain in kids and when it's time to see a pediatric cardiologist.
+Brandon Harden, MD, a Pediatric Cardiologist at the Children’s Healthcare of Atlanta Heart Center, explains symptoms of heart-related chest pain in kids and when it’s time to see a pediatric cardiologist.

 Chest pain is a common complaint in children and teens.
 However, even if your child has a heart condition, chest pain is rarely cardiac related.
-“Although we see a lot of patients who come in with chest pain, 99% of the time it's not associated with the heart,” says Dr. Harden.
+“We see a lot of patients who come in with chest pain, but 99 percent of the time it’s not even associated with their heart,” says Dr. Harden.

-A study conducted by Children's in 2014 evaluated approximately 4,000 pediatric patients that came to the emergency department for chest pain.
-In these patients, less than half of one percent had chest pain that was related to a cardiac cause.
-However, even though the likelihood of a cardiac issue is low in these instances, it is still a good idea to take your child to a hospital if she is experiencing chest pain.
+A study conducted by Children’s in 2014 evaluated approximately 4,000 pediatric patients who came to the Emergency Department with chest pain.
+In these patients, less than half of 1 percent had chest pain that was related to a cardiac cause.
+But it is still a good idea to take your child to a hospital if she is experiencing chest pain.

-If your child passes out, feels dizzy, or has a fast or irregular heartbeat as a result of chest pain, these could be symptoms related to a cardiac condition.
+If your child passes out, feels dizzy, or has a fast or irregular heartbeat as a result of chest pain, these could be symptoms related to a heart condition.

-If you feel that your child's chest pain is caused by a cardiac-related problem, you will need to take her to a pediatric cardiologist.
-Children and teens are still growing and should always see a pediatric cardiologist at a pediatric-specific facility.
-These providers are trained to work on children's hearts using specially designed tools and techniques.
+If you feel that your child’s chest pain is caused by a cardiac-related problem, you will need to take her to a pediatric cardiologist.
+These providers are trained to work on children’s hearts using specially designed tools and techniques.

-When your child is being assessed, her vital signs (like blood pressure, temperature, heart rate) will be recorded and she'll be asked questions, so doctors better understand her pain, including:
+When your child is being assessed, her vital signs (blood pressure, temperature, heart rate) will be recorded, and she’ll be asked questions so doctors can better understand her pain, including: